-Besides bonus content you create, provide templates, swipe files, interviews with niche influencers, and other resources that help your listeners put the advice you share in your podcast in action.
+Besides the bonus content you create, provide templates, swipe files, interviews with niche influencers, and other resources that help your listeners put the advice you share in your podcast in action.

 3. Brand Sponsorships

 While paid podcasts offering exclusive content aren’t mainstream, podcast listeners are much more tolerant of ads.
 It’s a default for them to be treated with audio promotions of brands.
-Indeed experiments done by popular podcast host Tim Ferriss even found his listeners preferring advertisements over subscriptions.
+Indeed experiments were done by popular podcast host Tim Ferriss even found his listeners preferring advertisements over subscriptions.

-Well they liked the vetted products he shared on the show as they turned out genuinely helpful.
+Well, they liked the vetted products he shared on the show as they turned out genuinely helpful.